ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 building opflow expectations, most of the components in ``operators`` also became redundant, as they commonly wrapped elements from ``qiskit.quantum_info``.

-In addition to this, the introduction of the primitives  motivated the development of a new gradient framework that could leverage their interface, as well as new time evolution algorithms.
+In addition to this, the introduction of the qiskit primitives motivated the development of a new gradient framework that could leverage their interface, as well as new time evolution algorithms.
 The new code is leaner and avoids certain performance bottlenecks that were introduced by the opflow design.